Nodes are servers that perform the scanning or migrating actions of the partitions. They help balance the migration work across available servers.

 Step 2: Prepare servers

-- Ensure the Microsoft Windows server that you plan to install the Google Workspace Migrate node has sufficient space.
+- Ensure that the Microsoft Windows Server where you plan to install the Google Workspace Migrate node has sufficient space.
 For details, go to System requirements.

 - We recommend that you follow Microsoft's guidance for noncritical service recovery settings.